MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-01.jpg" alt="Pie and Line charts color experiements in Figma" caption="Experimenting with data visualization and colors" figClass="" %}

 ## Key Components & Principles
 To save us time and energy, we wanted to start with an open-source design system giving us the foundational structure to expand upon.
-After research, we landed with Uber's Base design system.
-Its React-friendly nature coupled with built-in accessibility features made it stand on top of other alternatives.
-However, we weren't content with a simple adaptation.
-I introduced a new visual identity to align with Mentor Collective's brand, including a data visualization library (Airbnb's VisX), an icon library (IBM carbon icons) and an accessible color scheme.

 Our guiding principles were clear:

 - Seamless React integration
 - WCAG AA compliance for accessibility
 - Simplified Figma usage
 - A special focus on dashboard designs
 - Can be used for both mobile and web use cases

+After research, we landed with Uber's Base design system.
+Its React-friendly nature coupled with built-in accessibility features made it stand on top of other alternatives.
+However, we weren't content with a simple adaptation.

+- I introduced a new visual identity to align with Mentor Collective's brand, testing accessibility compliance along the way
+- With the help of engineers, we added a data visualization library (Airbnb's VisX) that I then leveraged in my designs
+- I researched and picked an icon library (IBM carbon icons) that would fit our specific need for dashboard design and minimal brand idenitty

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-02.jpg" alt="Color blindness tests in Figma" caption="Testing accessibility of colors for color blindness" figClass="" %}